From Statistics Explained

 Data sources and availability

-A CIS 2010 ad hoc module focuses on in-house and external skills available in enterprises and methods for stimulating new ideas or creativity.
+A CIS 2010 ad hoc module focused on in-house and external skills available in enterprises and methods for stimulating new ideas or creativity.
 The results highlight the differences between innovative and non-innovative enterprises.
-Information is given about enterprises that resort to external resources to obtain specific knowledge, or enterprises that only rely on internal capacities in fields such as multimedia, web design, market research, mathematics or engineering.
-The data also provide insight into which method is considered successful by enterprises in different countries for stimulating creativity: brainstorming sessions, multidisciplinary or cross-functional work teams, training, job rotation or financial and non-financial incentives for employees.
+Information was collected for enterprises that resort to external resources to obtain specific knowledge, or enterprises that only rely on internal capacities in fields such as multimedia, web design, market research, mathematics or engineering.
+The data also provide insight into which methods were considered successful by enterprises for stimulating creativity: brainstorming sessions, multidisciplinary or cross-functional work teams, training, job rotation or financial and non-financial incentives for employees.

-Eurostat has been collecting innovation statistics for many years to meet the needs of policy makers and the scientific community.
+Eurostat has been collecting innovation statistics for many years to meet the needs of policymakers and the scientific community.
 The statistics provided are closely linked to the EU’s policy activities.
-Indicators on innovation are both a tool for decision making and help to assess initiatives such as the Innovation Union project or the European Research Area (ERA) in the Europe 2020 context.
-Europe 2020 is the European Union’s growth strategy.
-The goal is ‘creating the conditions for a different type of growth that is smarter, more sustainable and more inclusive’.
-Research and innovation is one of the five key targets covered by the EU strategy; the other four are employment, education, social inclusion and poverty reduction, and climate/energy.
+Indicators on innovation are a tool for decision making and also help to assess initiatives such as the Innovation Union or the European Research Area (ERA) within the context of the Europe 2020 strategy (the EU's growth strategy).
+Research and innovation is one of five key targets covered by the strategy; the other four are employment, education, social inclusion and poverty reduction, and climate/energy.

-Seven ‘flagship initiatives’ were also put in the spotlight, providing a framework to support the Europe 2020 priorities, in the areas of innovation, the digital economy, employment, youth, industrial policy, poverty, and resource efficiency.
-The Innovation Union is particularly considered a driver to raise growth and job creation.
+Seven ‘flagship initiatives’ provide a framework to support the Europe 2020 priorities — they are in the areas of innovation, the digital economy, employment, youth, industrial policy, poverty, and resource efficiency.

-The Innovation Union presents three circumstantial objectives, which are to:
+The Innovation Union has three objectives, namely, to:

 - make Europe into a world-class science performer;